SWeszler/omnilytics/README.md

 nmarcysfa900jkifh,3.781,2.11,....
 ```

 The output is 2MB in size.
 Once file generation is done the output is visible as a link which can be then downloaded by clicking on it.
-Also, there is a button on the page such that by clicking on this button the total number of each random object will be displayed.
+Also, there is a button on the page such that by clicking on this button the total number of each random objects will be displayed.

 ## Dovelopment environment: